 - Always stay hydrated!
 The top load ride from Tabuk City to Tinglayan is a total of 4 hours.
 Make sure to have adequate supply of water to keep yourself hydrated.

 - Protect yourself from the sun!
 This type of transportation is also a form of respect.
 The passengers staying inside the vehicle are designated for women and elders.
 To protect yourself from the scorching heat of the sun, I advised wearing sunscreen or clothes with long sleeves.

 - Stay alert!
 Always stay alert during the top load ride.
 Do not fall asleep or you might fall into the waiting cliffs of Cordillera mountain range.

 - Bring snacks with you!
-The 4-hour top load ride is a no joke and bringing a snack will give you a quick fix for a rumbling tummy.
+The 4-hour top load ride is a no joke, and bringing a snack will give you a quick fix for a rumbling tummy.
 However, there’s a stopover available in Good Samaritan Restaurant in Tinglayan, Kalinga.
-Only a few kilometers away from Good Samaritan Restaurant then you will reach Barangay Bugnay.
+A few kilometers away from Good Samaritan Restaurant is the Barangay Bugnay.